IntuitionLabs

 • Siloed Pilots vs. Scale: A common pitfall is executing impressive pilots that never scale.
 McKinsey comments that “siloed use cases and impact stories abound, but investments have rarely led to profound organizational changes” ([18]).
 It is relatively easy to print 3D mock-ups or run one AI algorithm; the real challenge is embedding new methods into daily operations.
 Some companies wind up with dozens of proofs-of-concept (AI predicting side effects, or blockchain tracking shipments) that never integrate into core systems.
 Leaders avoid this by establishing clear governance, agile cross-functional squads, and metrics (e.g. % of processes digitized, % of employees trained) to drive adoption.

 • Regulatory and Compliance Concerns: In pharma, patient safety and data integrity are paramount.
 New digital tools must meet strict regulatory standards (GxP, 21 CFR Part 11, GDPR/HIPAA for patient data, etc.).
 For example, introducing an AI system in clinical trials requires regulatory validation of its output, and digital health apps must conform to medical device regs.
 Many companies worry about data security, privacy breaches, and ethical issues with AI.
-Leading firms invest in robust cybersecurity and compliance teams (as BMS did when deploying internal ChatGPT ([49])) to mitigate these concerns.
-Regulatory authorities are also starting to formulate guidance on AI in drug R&D, which will influence adoption pace.
+Leading firms invest in robust cybersecurity and compliance teams (as BMS did when deploying internal ChatGPT ([76])) to mitigate these concerns.
+Regulatory authorities have now moved from discussion to action: the FDA released its first-ever draft guidance on AI in drug development in January 2025, proposing a risk-based credibility assessment framework for evaluating AI models that produce data intended to support regulatory decision-making ([20]).
+This was followed by the FDA's "Guiding Principles of Good AI Practice in Drug Development" in January 2026, signaling that regulatory frameworks are maturing alongside the technology.

 • Legacy Systems: Many older pharma companies face technical debt: decades of legacy software (often siloed by function or geography) that don’t interoperate well.
 Migrating to the cloud or new platforms can be slow and complex.
 For example, moving terabytes of genomic research data from on-premises servers to a cloud data lake takes time and money.
 Some companies proceed one line of business at a time (e.g. separate efforts for Discovery vs. Commercial).
 Those with newer IT architectures (like cloud-born biotech Moderna or small agile companies) have less drag, putting pressure on incumbents to catch up.
 This is one reason incumbents partner with cloud providers (AWS, Azure, GCP) who help smooth the transition.